nobodyishappy/tp/docs/UserGuide.md

 Format: `clear`

-* There is currently no support for clearing all entries form the task list.
+* There is currently no support for clearing all entries from the task list.
 This feature will be one of the application's planned enhancements.
 As a temporary workaround, users can execute `deletetask` with task indices from 1 to the number of tasks in the task list.

 ### Adding a task: `addtask`